Karen R. Effrem, MD - Executive Director

 KRE: There is no evidence that statewide or national standards improve academic performance.
 Since the passage of the Improving America's Schools Act and Goals 2000, started by your father and completed by President Clinton in 1994, NAEP scores have either been stagnant or fallen.

-According to research by the Cato Institute, the U.S. does both better and worse on international achievement comparisons than nations that have national Read more
+According to research by the Cato Institute, the U.S. does both better and worse on international achievement comparisons than nations that have national standards Read more